DESTINATIONS · CALABRIA

 When visiting Calabria, the Diocesan Museum in Gerace (Museo Diocesano e del Tesoro della Cattedrale) is an essential stop for lovers of sacred art.
 This place of exceptional artistic and religious significance presents a rich collection of sacred works that constitute a living testimony to the cultural evolution of the Mediterranean basin.
 In the heart of this historic town, known as the Florence of the South, one can discover artefacts combining Byzantine, Norman, Arab, and Latin influences.

 The institution, established in 1996, found its home in the Cittadella Vescovile complex, to protect and promote the heritage of the co-cathedral basilica of Santa Maria Assunta and surrounding parishes.
-Gerace rises on a sandstone hill that became a refuge for fugitives from ancient Locri Epizephyrii between the 7th and 9th centuries.
-This strategic location allowed the town to become a powerful spiritual centre, reflected in the monumental architecture of the episcopal complex built from 1045.
+Gerace rises on a rocky hill that in the early Middle Ages, particularly in the 8th–9th centuries, became a refuge for people leaving ancient Locri Epizephyrii.
+This strategic location allowed the town to grow into an important spiritual centre, reflected in the monumental architecture of the episcopal complex.

 The Legacy of Byzantium and the Normans – Development of Sacred Art in Calabria